 How to Practice ICM Poker

-Now that you know what ICM is in poker and how it affects tournament strategy, the big question is how do you get better at it?
+Now that you know what ICM is in poker and how it affects tournament strategy, the big question is how to get better at it.

-Each particular ICM calculation is very complex, as it has to take into consideration all the remaining stacks and all the remaining payouts, making it impossible to make exact ICM calculations while playing.
+Each particular ICM calculation is very complex, as it has to consider all the remaining stacks and payouts, making exact ICM calculations impossible while playing.

 Instead, what you can do is download one of the several useful ICM training programs, where common ICM situations can be learned by heart.